-Which Democrats are likely to run for president in 2020?
+Which Democrats are running for president in 2020?

-Some lesser-known politicians have signalled their (improbable) bids for president, including former U.S. congressman John Delaney from Maryland, self-help author Marianne Williamson and Andrew Yang, an entrepreneur and activist.
+Some lesser-known politicians who have signalled their improbable bids for president are still officially in the race, including former U.S. congressman John Delaney from Maryland, self-help author Marianne Williamson and Miramar, Fla., mayor Wayne Messam.

 - Cory Booker.

 - Julian Castro.

 - Bill de Blasio.

 - Seth Moulton.